SpeciesFileGroup/taxonworks_doc/docs/develop/coding.md

 ```

 You can use `-p` to "practice" running the generator (no files are written/changed).

+As in the model-generating case, if you're developing using Docker then you'll be running `bin/rails generate` from a Docker app shell.
+ * If you're on linux or mac then any new files created by the command will be owned by root in your local taxonworks folder.
+See [Scaffolding a new model](#scaffolding-a-new-model) for a command to fix that.

 Non-Vue.js-based tasks use the standard Rails routes/controller/views directory structure.